RemiSlanina/compassio-api/lenses/README.md

 ## 🛠 How to Contribute a Lens

+We welcome contributions from all who wish to support the reduction of suffering and the honoring of dignity — across beings, traditions, and perspectives.

+Whether you come from a minority, majority, Indigenous, diasporic, queer, neurodivergent, disabled, academic, spiritual, or technical background — or whether you are white, male, or simply unsure where you fit — your care is welcome here.

+You are not required to represent a group.
+You are welcome as a person.
+What matters is that your contribution aligns with Compassio’s core intention: to reduce harm and uplift the voices and lives so often overlooked.

 See [`invitation.md`](../invitation.md) and [`cultural-lenses.md`](./cultural-lenses.md) for guidance on how to describe and submit a lens.

 Lenses may be added as: